WallStreetMojo

 Relevance and Uses

-It is important to understand the concept of DOL formula because it helps a company to appreciate the effects of operating leverage on the probable earnings of the company.
-It is a key ratio for a company to determine a suitable level of operating leverage that can be utilized to secure the maximum benefit out of the operating income of a company.
+It is important to understand the concept of the DOL formula because it helps a company appreciate the effects of operating leverage on the probable earnings of the company.
+It is a key ratio for a company to determine a suitable level of operating leverage to secure the maximum benefit out of a company's operating income.

 If a company has high operating leverage, then it means that a large proportion of its overall cost structure is due to fixed costs.
 Such a company will enjoy huge changes in profits with a relatively smaller increase in sales.
 On the other hand, if a company has low operating leverage, then it means that variable costs contribute a large proportion of its overall cost structure.
 Such a company does not need to increase sales per se to cover its lower fixed costs, but it earns a smaller profit on each incremental sale.